 To avoid bacteria growth on your brush, store it in a place that gets some airflow.
 Storing your toothbrush in a drawer or cabinet means that it does not dry well, leading to bacteria growth that could result in a cold, sore throat or canker soar – yikes.

-Storing toothbrushes too close together could result in cross contamination.
-The bacteria from your family members toothbrush could make the leap and infect yours as well.
+Storing toothbrushes too close together could result in cross-contamination.
+The bacteria from your family members' toothbrush could make the leap and infect yours as well.

-It may sound counterintuitive, but you really should keep your toothbrush away from your bathrooms sink and toilet.
+It may sound counterintuitive, but you really should keep your toothbrush away from your bathroom sink and toilet.
 When a toilet gets flushed, there is an “aerosol effect” where bacteria can travel up to three feet.
 Similarly, the sink is used for much more than brushing teeth.
 You and your family members are also washing your hands and faces in that area.
 Avoid getting your brush covered in unspeakable germs and dirt by storing it on the other side of the room.

 If you don’t want your brush around germs, you definitely don’t want it around harsh cleaning chemicals – some of which are toxic if ingested.